onkelhoy/web-components-old/packages/atoms/icon/views/doc/auto/logic.md

 PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
  Based on the source code and the types can you give me the following tables.

 1. properties (columns: name, default-value, type, description)
 2. events (columns: name - ex: 'click', type - ex: CustomEvent<ClickEvent>, description - when its being triggered etc) 3.public functions (columns: name, arguments - ex: arg1:CustomType, arg2?: boolean = true, arg3?: string, description - breif explenation what it does)

-## SOURCE-CODE:
+## SOURCE-CODE

  import { property, html, Size } from '@pap-it/system-utils';
-import { AssetTemplate } from '@pap-it/templates-asset';
+import { Asset } from '@pap-it/templates-asset';

 import { style } from './style.js';
 import { ContainerTypes } from './types.js';

-export class Icon extends AssetTemplate {
+export class Icon extends Asset {
   static style = style;

   private content: string = "";